splunk-soar-connectors/ciscoesa/README.md

 summary.total_objects_successful | numeric |  |

 ## action: 'release pov quarantine'
-Release a message that matches the mid attribute from a pov quarantine.
+Release a message that matches the mid attribute from a pov quarantine

 Type: **investigate**
 Read only: **False**